-High School Programs and Resources
+High School Programs

 High school students can take week-long summer workshops or classes for college credit on the IUPUI campus, work with and learn from current students and world-class faculty, and enjoy a true undergraduate experience.